howeverloveu789/mirami-public/README.md

 | **D.O.S.** | Full diagnosis + 7-layer audit + 3 exits | [$49 →](https://buy.stripe.com/eVq00k5Wd2Ms1fwe6qgA808) |
 | **Free** | See your position | [→](https://mirami.tech/demo.html) |

-22 questions · one pattern · no account needed
+22 questions · one scan · no account needed

 ---

 ## How it works

 The engine runs on a deterministic scoring model.
-Diagnostic language is generated per pattern — the output reflects your specific answers, not a template.
+Diagnostic language is generated per scan — the output reflects your specific answers, not a template.

 The black box is intentional.
-The axis names, scoring logic, and archetype mapping are not exposed.
+The axis weights, scoring logic, and pattern mapping are not exposed.

 ---

+© 2026 MIRAMI Technologies.
+All rights reserved.
 Built by [MIRAMI](https://mirami.tech)